 Prodigy Tutoring

 Prodigy is a math game for students in grades 1-8.
-During the pandemic, the company decided to test out an online tutoring service to help parents ensure their kids didn't fall behind.
-The audience was interested, but what would differentiate Prodigy from the tutoring market?
+The company decided to test out an online tutoring service based on the game.
+The audience was interested, but what would differentiate Prodigy in the tutoring market?

 How Prodigy works